 Founded in 2001, Footprints, Inc. exists to build safe environments that ignite positive change through love and outreach.
-We provide services to people in recovery including housing, support group meetings, life skills and a drop in center.
+We provide services to people in recovery including outpatient treatment, transitional housing, support group meetings, life skills and a drop in center.
 Also, in partnership with the Veterans Administration (VA), we provide housing and case management for homeless veterans.
 This includes a variety of services from counseling to transportation.

 We work with the community to recognize, embrace, and assist homeless veterans and people afflicted with substance use disorder.
 We see ourselves as trusted servants, ushering those who seek a new life onto the road to long-term recovery.